Travel and Other Expense Policies

 Please convert expenditures in a foreign currency, supported by a receipt, at the exchange rate of the date of the expense report, within ten working days of return.
 Use the following web site www.x-rates.com/calculator.html exchange rate for that date.

-The University's policy requires supervisor approval for travel and business expenses, including signature approval on travel expense reports and JP Morgan PCard reconciliations.
-The traveler and direct supervisor or department head must sign the travel expense reports.
-Fiscal Managers may sign a travel expense reimbursement in the capacity of the supervisor if it is not a reimbursement to themselves or a superior.
+The University's policy requires supervisor approval for travel and business expenses, including JP Morgan PCard reconciliations.
+The traveler and direct supervisor or department head must approve the travel expense reports via either the WFS workflow path, email or signature on expense report.
+Fiscal Managers may approve a travel expense reimbursement in the capacity of the supervisor if it is not a reimbursement to themselves or a superior.